aces/Loris/modules/schedule_module/test/TestPlan.md

 Delete by clicking the delete button.
 There should be an "Are you sure" message.

 4. Permissions [Automation Testing]
-Users should be able to see appointments accross all sites, but should only be able to edit and delete a candidate that belongs to their site.
+Users should be able to see appointments across all sites, but should only be able to edit and delete appointments of candidates that belong to their site.

 5. Appointment List [Automation Testing]
 Ensure pagination works.